huggingface/dataset-viewer/docs/source/quick_start.md

 [[open-in-colab]]

-In this quickstart, you'll learn how to use the Datasets Server's REST API to:
+In this quickstart, you'll learn how to use the dataset viewer's REST API to:

 - Check whether a dataset on the Hub is functional.
 - Return the configuration and splits of a dataset.